-Whether you’re a young Fresher, seasoned second-year or are entering your final year, it’s important to make some preparations before diving into the year ahead.
+Whether you’re a young Fresher, seasoned second-year or are entering your final year at uni, it’s important to make some preparations before diving into the year ahead.

 Though the start of classes might feel ages away, there’s still plenty of things to take care of till then, and getting the basics right will prevent you from coming across complex situations later.